allegro/blog/_posts/2021-12-29-readable-tests-by-example.md

 * REST architectural style,
 * classes derived from frameworks such as RestTemplate, PollingConditions.

-Undoubtedly, it is far from the appearance of the original Scenario 1.1.
+Undoubtedly, it is far from the appearance of the original `Scenario 1.1`.
 It contains many concepts that do not belong to the domain language that obscure the presence of natural expressions that we use in conversations with business stakeholders, for instance “event publisher” or “mock server”.

 Another disadvantage of this code is that it is not easily adaptable to further development, e.g. in the event of a change in business requirements when it is necessary to modify or add another test.